trychlos/pwix-env-settings/README.md

 ### When configuration assets are they loaded ?

-Historically, configuration assets were loaded at `Meteor.startup()` time.
+Configuration assets are loaded at `Meteor.startup()` time.
+Application has so all needed time to configure the package before that.

-Starting with v 2.0.0, configuration assets are loaded at package initialization time, i.e. very early in the startup process.

-Starting with v 2.1.0, configuration assets are re-loaded at package configuration time, and `Meteor.settings.public` is rebuilt.

-This behavior is hard-coded, and controlled through the `EnvSettings.C.WaitForStartup` constant.

 ## Provides